axonivy-market/portal/Documentation/portal-guide/source/portal-user-guide/full-case-list/index.rst

    first.
 This is described in detail in :ref:`howto-create-new-filter-1`.

-1. Click on the **Save Filter** dropdown menu.
+#.
+Click on the :guilabel:`Save Filter`  dropdown menu.

-2. Select the filter you want to use.
+#.
+Select the filter you want to use.

 .. _howto-create-new-filter-1:

 HowTo: Create new filter
 ------------------------

-1. Click on the button **More** to select one of the available filters.
+#.
+Click on the button :guilabel:`More`  to select one of the available filters.
    For a list of available filters, see Table 3: Case filter criterias.

-2. Click on the newly added filter and configure it.
+#.
+Click on the newly added filter and configure it.

-3. Add more filters by clicking on the button **More** again.
+#.
+Add more filters by clicking on the button :guilabel:`More`  again.

-4. Drop filters by clicking on the |delete-circle-icon| **Delete** button next to the filter.
+#.
+Drop filters by clicking on the |delete-circle-icon| icon next to
+   the filter.

-5. When finished, click on the button **Save filter**.
+#.
+When finished, click on the button :guilabel:`Save filter` .

-6. The dialog :guilabel:`Save filter` is opened.
+#.
+The dialog :guilabel:`Save filter` is opened.

-7. Under **Filter name**, provide a recognizable name for the filter.
+#.
+Under :guilabel:`Filter name` , provide a recognizable name for the filter.

-8. Under **Filter visibility**, you can select if the filter is only visible for you or shall be available to all users.
+#.
+Under :guilabel:`Filter visibility` , you can select if the filter is only
+   visible for you or shall be available to all users.

-9. Save the filter by clicking the button **Ok**.
+#.
+Save the filter by clicking the button :guilabel:`Ok` .

 |how-to-create-case-filter|